akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "It is well, my son."

-Something crossed Godfrey's face.
+Something crossed Godfrey’s face.
 A flicker—a crack in the careful mask.
 At her words—*my son*—his throat moved once.
 He said nothing.
 He didn't need to.

 Henry watched the exchange, his eyes warm.

 After a moment: "You will escort the young lady home.
 Two riders—no more.
-See her safely to her father's door."
+See her safely to her father’s door."

 Godfrey found his voice.
 "Yes, Father."